hari255/Statistical-Analysis/README.md

 **Our Mission:**
 Our mission is to make the world healthier by figuring out if mammography is a true superhero in reducing the risk of death from breast cancer.

 ***Understanding Hypothesis Testing***

-Hypothesis testing is like being a detective for numbers! 🕵️‍♂️ It helps us figure out if something we believe is true is actually true or just a coincidence.
-Imagine you're investigating a crime (or in our case, a question).
-You have a suspect (null hypothesis - H0) and a claim you want to prove (alternative hypothesis - H1).
+It helps us figure out if something we believe is true is actually true or just a coincidence.
+Imagine you're investigating a crime (or in our case, a question), you have a suspect (null hypothesis - H0) and a claim you want to prove (alternative hypothesis - H1).
 Then, you gather evidence (data) and analyze it to see if there's enough proof to support your claim.

+**Hypothesis Notation**
+`+ H0 - Null Hypothesis`
+`+ H1 - Alternative Hypothesis`

 In our example, we're like a health detective!
 Investigating whether offering mammography (the suspect) significantly reduces the risk of death from breast cancer (the claim).
 Hypothesis testing helps you decide if the difference in death rates is real or just due to chance.

 **Why it's Important:**